 FINE CIDERS FROM LOST ORCHARDS, FOUND IN DEVON

-When I discovered that 90% of Devon's Traditional Orchards have been lost since WWII and 50% of those that remain are in poor condition due to a lack of incentive to manage them or replace fallen trees(Natural England, 2011) I embarked on a mission to find & foster those that remain.
-What I found close to my home in the Exe Valley were small, often ancient orchards in which many trees had fallen & those still standing were dying back, in desperate need of pruning, suffocated by encroaching scrub and often strangled by wire once protecting the trees when young but later forgotten.
+90% of Devon's Traditional Orchards have been lost since WWII and 50% of those that remain are in poor condition due to a lack of incentive to manage them or replace fallen trees(Natural England, 2011).
+We work with small, ancient orchards in which many trees have fallen & those still standing are dying back, in desperate need of pruning, suffocated by encroaching scrub and often strangled by wire once protecting the trees when young but later forgotten.

-The vast majority of the apples in these orchards were left to rot on the ground year after year.
-Yet they contain some of the best cider apple varieties in the world as well as unusual local dessert and cooking varieties.
-Some of these varieties are rare or even on the verge of extinction.
-Some we have identified, others we can't.
+The apples in these orchards were previously left to rot on the ground year after year, yet they include some of the best cider apple varieties in the world (ideal for our Pet Nat), as well as unusual local dessert and cooking varieties (perfect for our fresh, sparkling Methode Traditionelle).
+Most of these varieties are rare or on the verge of extinction.

-Through The Prince's Trust I gained the support of my invaluable business mentor Jeff Lancaster.
+The Prince's Trust introduced me to an invaluable business mentor Jeff Lancaster.

-MW Susan McCraith taught me on a Wine Industry module as an undergrad and continues to support me.
+MW Susan McCraith taught me on a Wine Industry module as an undergrad and continues to support Find & Foster

-Simon Tyrrell, wine maker and cider maker, has taught both me and Mat how to apply winemaking skills to cidermaking.
+Simon Tyrrell, wine maker and cider maker, has taught us how to apply winemaking skills to cidermaking.